OpenInverterGateway/OpenInverterGateway/README.md

 ## Homeassistant configuration

-This will but the inverter on the energy dashboard.
+This will put the inverter on the energy dashboard.

     sensor:
       - platform: mqtt